Ryclic/discord-pin-bot/README.md

-Bot to circumvent the limited pin feature on Discord!
+Bot made to circumvent the limited pin feature on Discord!